 Once you create your online store, you can set up product tagging on Instagram, so your customers can click a link to purchase that awesome sweater in your store.
 That way they can do it by themselves without writing you direct messages.
 When your followers tap the product tag, they will see detailed description, price and link to purchase the sweater.
 Note that your Instagram account has to be approved for tagging products.
 Learn about best practises of how to prepare your business account for a review.

 Initially, the Ecwid store will contain sample products to demonstrate how the catalog can look.
 It’s just sampling, so you need to delete them first and add your own apparel, accessories, and other products.

-To delete demo products that appear when you create a new account, tick all products.
-Click Bulk Update that appears above the product list, then choose to Delete Selected.
+To delete demo products that appear when you create a new account, tick all the products and then click Delete All Sample Products.

 With Ecwid, it’s possible not only to create a catalog from zero but to import existing one.
 It comes in handy if you are planning to open brick and mortar store oneday.
 Or maybe you already have one.
-In that case, if you use Square, Clover or Vend POS, you can import your products from your POS to Ecwid.
+In that case, if you use Lightspeed Retail (X-Series), Square, or Clover POS, you can import your products from your POS to Ecwid.